CounterpartyXCP/Documentation/Installation/federated_node.md

 By default, the system is set up to use a self-signed SSL certificate.
 If you are hosting your services for others, you should get your own SSL certificate from your DNS registrar so that your users don't see a certificate warning when they visit your site.

 Once you have that certificate, create a nginx-compatible ``.pem`` file.
 Copy that `.pem` file to `federatednode/config/counterwallet/ssl/counterwallet.pem` and the cooresponding certificate `.key` file to `federatednode/config/counterwallet/ssl/counterwallet.key`.
+(Note that there will be a `counterwallet.key` and `counterwallet.pem` file already there, which are the default, self-signed certificates, and can be safely overridden.)
 Then, restart the `counterwallet` service for the new certificate to take effect.

 ### Monitoring the Server